siraben/zkeme80/docs/services.md

 Source must finish in the compilation state in which evaluation began.
 A source entered while interpreting must finish its definitions; otherwise it returns 22.
-Opening `[` does not make an unfinished definition complete: new hidden entries are also checked, including entries below later definitions.
+Opening `[` does not make an unfinished definition complete: new unfinished entries are also checked, including entries below later definitions.
+The unfinished flag is distinct from visibility, so completed private words can remain hidden.
 An error that leaves such a source unfinished rolls its dictionary back to the entry `HERE`/`LATEST` snapshots.
 This discards partial definitions and any other definitions added in the same failed evaluation.
 Successful,